Of Counsel / LOS ANGELES, WASHINGTON, D.C.,

 June 15, 2017

 Of Counsel / LOS ANGELES, WASHINGTON, D.C.

-Aaron B. Swerdlow joined Gerard Fox Law as corporate and transactional counsel with experience guiding entertainment and emerging technology clients with transactional, employment, and corporate law matters.
+Aaron B. Swerdlow joined Gerard Fox Law as corporate and transactional counsel with an emphasis on guiding entertainment and emerging technology clients with transactional, and employment law matters.

 As the general counsel of a boutique sports agency, Mr. Swerdlow advised professional basketball coaches and retired NBA athletes on employment, licensing, sponsorship, estate planning, and equity investment matters.
 He worked with high-profile coaches and sports executives, including NBA coaches, general managers, team presidents, and NCAA head coaches, and managed the agency’s internal legal matters.
 He has assisted clients with the development and initial launch of new businesses, while also providing advice regarding corporate formation, intellectual property, and arbitration.